esbenscriver/SolveOneToOneMatching/README.md

 # Description
 This script implements a fixed-point iteration algorithm in JAX to solve a class of one-to-one matching models with linear transfers.

-The main script, SolveOneToOneMatching.py, sets up and solves a general system of fixed-point equations for the set of equilibrium transfers in a one-to-one matching model.
-The script run_test.py uses the main script to solve three special cases of one-to-one matching models, where the discrete choices of agents on both sides of the matching market are described by:
+The main script, MatchingModel.py, sets up and solves a general system of fixed-point equations for the set of equilibrium transfers in a one-to-one matching model.
+The Script DiscreteChoiceModel.py contains the discrete choice models (Logit and Generalized Nested Logit).
+Finally, the script main.py sets up and solves three special cases of one-to-one matching models with transferable utility, where the discrete choices of agents on both sides of the matching market are described by:
  - Logit model
  - Nested logit model
  - Generalized nested logit model